MicrosoftDocs/MIMDocs/MIMDocs/bhold/bhold-concepts-guide.md

 - Reporting
 - Access Management Connector

+BHOLD is not recommended for new deployments.
+Azure AD now provides [access reviews](https://docs.microsoft.com/azure/active-directory/active-directory-azure-ad-controls-access-reviews-overview), which replaces the BHOLD attestation campaign features, and entitlement management, which replaces the access assignment features.

 ## Role-based access control

 The most common method for controlling user access to data and applications is through discretionary access control (DAC).
 In most common implementations, every significant object has an identified owner.
 The owner has the ability to grant or deny access to the object to others based on individual identity or group membership.
 In practice, DAC typically results in a plethora of security groups, some that reflect organizational structure, others that represent functional groupings (such as job types or project assignments), and others that consist of makeshift collections of users and devices that are linked for more temporary purposes.
 As organizations grow, membership in these groups becomes increasingly difficult to manage.
 For example, if an employee is transferred from one project to another, the groups that are used to control access to the projects assets must be updated manually.
 In such cases, it is not uncommon for mistakes to occur, mistakes that can impede project security or productivity.